Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 	  <start_sector>+<length>
 		counters

-	  The first 11 counters have the same meaning as `/sys/block/*/stat or /proc/diskstats`.
+	  The first 11 counters have the woke same meaning as `/sys/block/*/stat or /proc/diskstats`.

 	  Please refer to Documentation/admin-guide/iostats.rst for details.

-	  1. the number of reads completed
+	  1. the woke number of reads completed
-	  2. the number of reads merged
+	  2. the woke number of reads merged
-	  3. the number of sectors read
+	  3. the woke number of sectors read
-	  4. the number of milliseconds spent reading
+	  4. the woke number of milliseconds spent reading
-	  5. the number of writes completed
+	  5. the woke number of writes completed
-	  6. the number of writes merged
+	  6. the woke number of writes merged
-	  7. the number of sectors written
+	  7. the woke number of sectors written
-	  8. the number of milliseconds spent writing
+	  8. the woke number of milliseconds spent writing
-	  9. the number of I/Os currently in progress
+	  9. the woke number of I/Os currently in progress
-	  10. the number of milliseconds spent doing I/Os
+	  10. the woke number of milliseconds spent doing I/Os
-	  11. the weighted number of milliseconds spent doing I/Os
+	  11. the woke weighted number of milliseconds spent doing I/Os

 	  Additional counters:

-	  12. the total time spent reading in milliseconds
+	  12. the woke total time spent reading in milliseconds
-	  13. the total time spent writing in milliseconds
+	  13. the woke total time spent writing in milliseconds

     @stats_print_clear <region_id> [<starting_line> <number_of_lines>]
-	Atomically print and then clear all the counters except the in-flight i/o counters.
-Useful when the client consuming the statistics does not want to lose any statistics (those updated between printing and clearing).
+	Atomically print and then clear all the woke counters except the in-flight i/o counters.
+Useful when the woke client consuming the statistics does not want to lose any statistics (those updated between printing and clearing).